CLICK FOR AUDIO OF PODCAST

 Steve Washuta: Yeah, the the practical application of the certifications, even even the higher level personal trainer certifications, it’s just not there.
 If the interactive fitness trainers of America, I’m going to have Greg Sims on soon, who is a co owner of that, I took that certification, personal trainer certification many years ago, 1012 years ago, and they had a practical program, which I thought was amazing.
 You went in, and they they went through the book with you, they gave me they sent me the book in advance, and you would do everything, but then they would bring you into the weight room.

 Dr. Marc Morris: exactly what I say, yeah, it isn’t releasing them into the wild.
 It’s like, Yeah, they’ll actually well, you’ve got to build some momentum and confidence that you’ll actually be able to do that.
-And then you give them that practical approach.
-And they’ve practice it and got those reps in and like they’re gonna be in a much better place.
-And yeah, maybe, maybe it won’t be as economical.
+You give them that practical approach.
+They’ve practice it and got those reps in and like They’re gonna be in a much better place. maybe it won’t be as economical.
 But the chances of succeeding is just so much more likely.

-Steve Washuta: Yeah, I couldn’t agree more.
-And then also, maybe somebody finds out, this isn’t for them quicker.
-And they get out of this.
-And they’re like, I thought this was for me, but I’m not, I really don’t want to interact with clients like this, because there are more, at least in the fitness side, I can’t speak to complete the nutrition side.
+Steve Washuta: Yeah, I couldn’t agree more. also, maybe somebody finds out, this isn’t for them the quicker get out of this. like, I thought this was for me, but I’m not, I really don’t want to interact with clients like this, because there are more, at least in the fitness side, I can’t speak to complete the nutrition side.

 But there are so many jobs mark now that you can do in health and fitness.
 It’s not just be a personal trainer.
 So I talked about in my book I have there’s there’s two sorts of training styles.
 There’s more than that, but I just divided into two you have direct, you have people who are like chemistry minded, maybe like you who are really good with the books, and they can look at a body mark and be like, Okay, I see knee valgus here, I see this going on here. your pecs are tight here, whatever, they can fix someone, but they’re not dynamic.